 With Monday night’s announcement that he’s nominating D.C.
-Circuit Judge Brett Kavanaugh to fill the seat vacated by Anthony M. Kennedy, President Trump moves one step closer to shifting the direction of the Supreme Court for a generation or more.
-As the swing vote in closely divided cases, Kennedy single-handedly decided some of the most controversial issues in America.
-Trump’s decision to tap Kavanaugh leaves Republicans hopeful that more of those cases will now be decided in their favor.
+Circuit Court Judge Brett Kavanaugh to fill the seat vacated by Anthony M. Kennedy, President Trump moves one step closer to shifting the direction of the Supreme Court for a generation or more.
+As the swing vote in closely divided cases, Kennedy single-handedly decided some of the most controversial issues in the United States.
+Trump’s decision to tap Kavanaugh leaves Republicans hopeful that more of those cases will be decided in their favor.

 It’s not hard to see where this is headed.
-Republicans are already preparing to spend millions of dollars on a political battle to help cement a 5-4 conservative majority on the Supreme Court by confirming Trump’s nominee.
+Republicans are already preparing to spend millions of dollars on a political battle to help cement a 5-to-4 conservative majority on the Supreme Court by confirming Trump’s nominee.
 Liberals will, in turn, lose their minds.
 When Democrats next gain unified control of government, they could pack the courts.
-It’s the logical tit-for-tat for the “stolen” seat President Barack Obama nominated Merrick Garland to fill.
+It’s the logical tit for tat for the “stolen” seat President Barack Obama nominated Merrick Garland to fill.
 But then what happens?
-Play another round of tit-for-tat, and the future looks unsustainable.
+Play another round of tit for tat, and the future looks unsustainable.
 That so much is riding on one Supreme Court seat is a testament to how broken our politics are.

 The reality of a deadlocked Supreme Court means that lower court decisions stand, even when they conflict.
 But that isn’t the end of the world.
 Even with nine justices, the Supreme Court chooses to hear only about 80 cases each year.
 Most of the judiciary’s work occurs at the district and circuit court levels.
 And while it’s true that an evenly divided court won’t be able to resolve circuit splits, such divisions among the nation’s jurists are a sure sign that we have on our hands a political, not a legal, question.
 Which means a job for Congress, not the courts.
 And we’ve survived periods in which the Supreme Court was evenly divided in the past: Most recently, the court had only eight justices between the death of Antonin Scalia and the confirmation of Neil M. Gorsuch.
 Still, the republic didn’t collapse.